 Where The RKO Story has us beat, decisively, is then-access to surviving personnel from the legendary lot, faces and voices to tell first-hand what work was like from RKO’s inception.
 Gathering all these from fabled past makes The RKO Story a historic document to be treasured.
 It should be seen and seen again by everyone with an interest in movies past.
 I had not looked at the six since they were new, and so forgot how riveting all were.
 Edward Asner is host and narrator.
 He speaks from the very archive where RKO records were then-stored, pulling original documents from file drawers to illustrate points.
 This alone lends gravitas to the programs, along with Vernon Harbin, guardian of the archive, as documentary consultant.
 He had been with RKO from early on, taking an interest in the company’s history and seeing to its preservation.
 What we know of RKO may be attributed to his lifelong stewardship, plus research and writings by Richard Jewell, who had access to the files, his two volume chronicle of RKO a best ever history.

 A highlight among many in The RKO Story is its second episode focused on the Astaire-Rogers musicals.
 Everyone relevant is there, that is of ones alive in the mid-80's, which fortunately included Fred Astaire, Ginger Rogers, choreographer Hermes Pan, producer Pandro Berman, even several of art director staff, plus writers.
 Never was coverage of these films so alive.
 They had passed into American folklore by this time, and that's told to Astaire who reassures us that object at the time was simply to "make a buck."
 Narrator Asner adds that Fred made his buck by way of percentage interest once the series caught on.
 We are guided through dance numbers as grinding ordeal, weeks of rehearsals, torturous route to a finish thanks to snafus of equipment or performance.
 Astaire says he was never really satisfied with work he did, couldn't bear to watch end result on film, even years later when he'd come upon past effort.
 This is all pretty generally known, but there's impact at hearing Fred at advanced age commenting on specifics that are then illustrated by clips.
 Same with Rogers, who remembers dresses from fifty years before and how they kinked up shooting progress.
 Having Berman aboard means we get dollar-cent reality of the A-R's and why they couldn't last forever.
-The series would in the end be simply played out.
+Astaire-Rogers in the end would be simply played out.
 The RKO Story is at You Tube.
 Catch it if you can.

 12 Comments: